ArwaS97/Medius-Health-Challenge/README.md

     * Find and plot optimal number of clusters, using Elbow Method
 5. **Perform LDA to find topics in clusters**
 6. **Plot TSNE plot to visualise clusters**

+Note: "requirements.txt" has also been added to the GitHub.